lukleh/TwistedBot/README.md

 - Support for 1.4.2 protocol version 47
 - Running under [PyPy](http://pypy.org/ "PyPy").
 You can try [CPython](http://python.org/ "CPython"), if you want.
 - flake8 clean with long lines

-#### Requirements
+- Optional [PyCrypto](https://www.dlitz.net/software/pycrypto/ "PyCrypto") dependency if you want the datastream to be encrypted.
+Also configurable in config.
-[PyCrypto](https://www.dlitz.net/software/pycrypto/ "PyCrypto") only if you want the datastream to be encrypted.
-You can easily skip it.
-Rest of the dependencies is included in "libs" directory.
-That all makes twistedbot self-contained.
+- Rest of the dependencies is included in "libs" directory.

 ## Bot
 - Client side artificial player for Minecraft that runs on vanilla server in offline mode.
 No modification on server/client side needed.